MicrosoftDocs/sql-docs/docs/t-sql/statements/create-index-transact-sql.md

 - Online index create is specified as resumable using the `RESUMABLE = ON` option.
 - The RESUMABLE option is not persisted in the metadata for a given index and applies only to the duration of a current DDL statement.
 Therefore, the `RESUMABLE = ON` clause must be specified explicitly to enable resumability.
-- MAX_DURATION option is only supported for `RESUMABLE = ON` option.
+- `MAX_DURATION` option is only supported for `RESUMABLE = ON` option.
-- MAX_DURATION for RESUMABLE option specifies the time interval for an index being built.
+- `MAX_DURATION` for RESUMABLE option specifies the time interval for an index being built.
 Once this time is used the index build is either paused or it completes its execution.
 User decides when a build for a paused index can be resumed.
-The **time** in minutes for MAX_DURATION must be greater than 0 minutes and less or equal one week (7 \* 24 \* 60 = 10080 minutes).
+The **time** in minutes for `MAX_DURATION` must be greater than 0 minutes and less or equal one week (7 \* 24 \* 60 = 10080 minutes).
 Having a long pause for an index operation may impact the DML performance on a specific table as well as the database disk capacity since both indexes the original one and the newly created one require disk space and need to be updated during DML operations.
-If MAX_DURATION option is omitted, the index operation will continue until its completion or until a failure occurs.
+If `MAX_DURATION` option is omitted, the index operation will continue until its completion or until a failure occurs.
 - To pause immediately the index operation, you can stop (Ctrl-C) the ongoing command, execute the [ALTER INDEX](alter-index-transact-sql.md) PAUSE command, or execute the `KILL <session_id>` command.
 Once the command is paused, it can be resumed using [ALTER INDEX](alter-index-transact-sql.md) command.
-- Re-executing the original CREATE INDEX statement for resumable index, automatically resumes a paused index create operation.
+- Re-executing the original `CREATE INDEX` statement for resumable index, automatically resumes a paused index create operation.
 - The `SORT_IN_TEMPDB = ON` option is not supported for resumable index.
-- The DDL command with `RESUMABLE = ON` cannot be executed inside an explicit transaction (cannot be part of begin TRAN ...
-COMMIT block).
+- The DDL command with `RESUMABLE = ON` cannot be executed inside an explicit transaction (cannot be part of begin `TRAN ...
+COMMIT` block).
 - To resume/abort an index create/rebuild, use the [ALTER INDEX](alter-index-transact-sql.md) T-SQL syntax

 > [!NOTE]
 > The DDL command runs until it completes, pauses or fails.
 In case the command pauses, an error will be issued indicating that the operation was paused and that the index creation did not complete.
 More information about the current index status can be obtained from [sys.index_resumable_operations](../../relational-databases/system-catalog-views/sys-index-resumable-operations.md).
 As before in case of a failure an error will be issued as well.

 To indicate that an index create is executed as resumable operation and to check its current execution state, see [sys.index_resumable_operations](../../relational-databases/system-catalog-views/sys-index-resumable-operations.md).

+### <a name="wait-at-low-priority"></a>WAIT_AT_LOW_PRIORITY with online index operations

+**Applies to**: This syntax for `CREATE INDEX` currently applies to [!INCLUDE[ssSDSfull](../../includes/sssdsfull-md.md)] and [!INCLUDE[ssazuremi_md](../../includes/ssazuremi_md.md)] only.
+For `ALTER INDEX`, this syntax applies to [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)] (Starting with [!INCLUDE[ssSQL14](../../includes/sssql14-md.md)]) and [!INCLUDE[ssSDSfull](../../includes/sssdsfull-md.md)].
+For more information, see [ALTER INDEX](alter-index-transact-sql.md).

+ The \<low_priority_lock_wait> syntax allows for specifying `WAIT_AT_LOW_PRIORITY` behavior.

+ The `WAIT_AT_LOW_PRIORITY` option allows DBAs to manage the S-lock and Sch-M locks required for online index creation and allows them to select one of 3 options.
+In all 3 cases, if during the wait time `( (MAX_DURATION = n [minutes]) )`, there are no blocking activities, the online index rebuild is executed immediately without waiting and the DDL statement is completed.

+ Online index creation must aquire certain locks to begin, and will wait for other blocking operations on this table. `WAIT_AT_LOW_PRIORITY` indicates that the online index create operation will wait for low priority locks, allowing other operations to proceed while the online index build operation is waiting.
+Omitting the `WAIT AT LOW PRIORITY` option is equivalent to `WAIT_AT_LOW_PRIORITY (MAX_DURATION = 0 minutes, ABORT_AFTER_WAIT = NONE)`.

+`WAIT_AT_LOW_PRIORITY` used with **ONLINE=ON** only.

+ MAX_DURATION = *time* [**MINUTES**]

+ The wait time (an integer value specified in minutes) that the online index create locks will wait with low priority when executing the DDL command.
+If the operation is blocked for the `MAX_DURATION` time, the specfied `ABORT_AFTER_WAIT` action will be executed. `MAX_DURATION` time is always in minutes, and the word **MINUTES** can be omitted.

+ ABORT_AFTER_WAIT = [**NONE** | **SELF** | **BLOCKERS** } ]

+ NONE
+ Continue waiting for the lock with normal (regular) priority.

+ SELF
+ Exit the online index create DDL operation currently being executed, without taking any action.
+The option **SELF** cannot be used without specifying a `MAX_DURATION` time greater than 0.

+ BLOCKERS
+ Kill all user transactions that block the online index rebuild DDL operation so that the operation can continue.
+The **BLOCKERS** option requires the login to have `ALTER ANY CONNECTION` permission.

 #### Resources
 The following resources are required for resumable online index create operation: